Vermont

 Housesite - means the two acres of land surrounding any house, mobile home or dwelling

 Use value appraisal - means, with respect to land, the price per acre which the land would command if it were required to remain henceforth in agriculture or forest use.
-With respect to farm buildings, "use value appraisal" means 30 percent of fair market value.
+With respect to farm buildings, "use value appraisal" means zero percent of fair market value.

-Managed forest land - means any land, exclusive of any housesite, which is at least 25 acres in size and which is under active long-term forest management for the purpose of growing and harvesting repeated forest crops in accordance with minimum acceptable standards for forest management.
+(A) means any land, exclusive of any house site, which is at least 25 acres in size and which is under active long-term forest management for the purpose of growing and harvesting repeated forest crops in accordance with minimum acceptable standards for forest management and as approved by the Commissioner; or

 Managed forest land shall be eligible for use value appraisal if the land is subject to a forest management plan, or subject to a conservation management plan in the case of lands certified under 10 V.S.A.
 Section 6306(b).
 The plan must be filed with and approved by the department of forests, parks and recreation by October 1, and provide for continued conservation management or forest crop production on the tract for at least 10 years.
-Upon the expiration of a ten year plan, the owner shall file a new plan for at least the next succeeding ten years to remain in the program
+Upon the expiration of a ten-year plan, the owner shall file a new plan for at least the next succeeding ten years to remain in the program

-Agricultural land - means any land, exclusive of any housesite, in active use to grow hay or cultivate crops, pasture livestock or to cultivate trees bearing edible fruit or produce an annual maple product, and which is 25 acres or more in size except as provided below.
+Agricultural land - means any land, exclusive of any house site, in active use to grow hay or cultivate crops, pasture livestock or to cultivate trees bearing edible fruit or produce an annual maple product, and which is 25 acres or more in size except as provided below.
 Any agricultural land that meets the requirements is eligible for use valuation.
 There shall be a presumption that the land is used for agricultural purposes if:

-it is owned by a farmer and is part of the overall farm unit; or
+A. it is owned by a farmer and is part of the overall farm unit; or

-it is used by a farmer as part of his farming operation under written lease for at least three years; or
+B. it is used by a farmer as part of his farming operation under written lease for at least three years; or

-it has produced an annual gross income from the sale of farm crops in one of two, or three of the five, calendar years preceding of at least:
+C. it has produced an annual gross income from the sale of farm crops in one of two, or three of the five, calendar years preceding of at least:

-$2,000.00 for parcels of up to 25 acres; and
+a. $2,000.00 for parcels of up to 25 acres; and

-$75.00 per acre for each acre over 25, with the total income required not to exceed $5,000.00;
+b. $75.00 per acre for each acre over 25, with the total income required not to exceed $5,000.00;

-exceptions to these income requirements may be made in cases of orchard lands planted to fruit producing trees which are not yet of bearing age.
+c. exceptions to these income requirements may be made in cases of orchard lands planted to fruit producing trees which are not yet of bearing age.

 Application: Generally, owners of managed forest land or agricultural land must apply to the Director of Property Valuation and Review by September 1 of the previous tax year for the property to be eligible for use value appraisal.